7th EAS sharpens partnerships, interoperability during OKR

 |0

-This work, 7th EAS sharpens partnerships, interoperability during OKR [Image 2 of 2], by A1C Megan Geiger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 7th EAS sharpens partnerships, interoperability during OKR, by A1C Megan Geiger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.